jorgenlidholm/jorgenlidholm.github.io/_posts/2021-06-17-intension-and-convention.md

 *Clear intension* and *strict convention*.
 <!--end_of_excerpt-->
-In a few blog posts I will discoss some points that I believe help improve the maintainability of software.
+In a few blog posts I will discuss some points that I believe help improve the maintainability of software.
 I intent to mainly (if not only) present examples in C#, however most ideas should be language agnostic.